sakshisingh1809/MapReduce-on-Hadoop-HDFS/README.md

 # MapReduce-on-Hadoop-HDFS
 Preparing your Hadoop infrastructure.
-Implementing WordCount and BiGrams MapReduce on Hadoop HDFS
+Implementing WordCount MapReduce on Hadoop HDFS

 In order to practically understand how data flows through a map and reduce computational pipeline, you are going to implement a WordCount example yourself.
 WordCount is a simple application that